jeffmodzel/vf-crime-stats/README.md

 - review all code for final cleanup and comments
 - review yml file

-# questions/things to do better
+# Future Improvements
+This was my first attempt at a serverless project and there are likely some areas of improvement:

-breakup IAM permissions by lambda learn more about referencing things within serverless.yml use sub-yml files
+- breakup IAM permissions by lambda

+learn more about referencing things within serverless.yml use sub-yml files
 Dynamo field/column data types, more efficient hash/keys